 The RSCCD boundaries encompass 193 square miles, or 24% of Orange County.
 The portion of Orange County that includes RSCCD is densely populated.
-Approximately 1,043,149 residents live within RSCCD boundaries in the cities of Anaheim, Garden Grove, Orange, Santa Ana, and Tustin.
-The projection is for a 6% increase in the total population within the district between 2010 and 2020.
+Approximately An estimated 1,043,149 residents live within RSCCD boundaries in the cities of Anaheim, Garden Grove, Orange, Santa Ana, and Tustin.
+The projection is for a 6% increase in the total population within the district RSCCD between 2010 and 2020.
 Chapter 2 of this document includes current demographics of the local population and economy and forecasts local population and economic changes.

-RSCCD is surrounded by five other community college districts: Coast and South Orange County Community College Districts to the west, Mount San Jacinto Community College District to the south east, Chaffey Community College District to the north-east, and North Orange County Community College District to the north.
+RSCCD is surrounded by five other community college districts: Coast Community College District to the west, and South Orange County Community College Districts to the south, Mount San Jacinto Riverside Community College District to the south east, Chaffey Community College District to the northeast, and North Orange County Community College District to the north.
 Given the proximity of these six districts, there is considerable free flow because students have many community college options within a reasonable driving distance.

 Today RSCCD is one of the largest community college districts in California.
 RSCCD includes two colleges, one of the state's oldest community colleges, Santa Ana College, and one of its newest, Santiago Canyon College.
-In fall 2012, the district served 27,910 credit students and 16,222 non-credit students.
+In fall 2012, the district RSCCD served 27,910 credit students and 16,222 non-credit students.